 You must always:

-- Comply with data protection rules and must not violate the privacy of the Company's users, staff, contractors, services or systems.
+- Comply with data protection rules and must not violate the privacy of the Paddle Group's users, staff, contractors, services or systems.
 You must not, for example, share, redistribute or fail to properly secure data retrieved from the systems or services.

 - Securely delete all data retrieved during your research as soon as it is no longer required or within 1 month of the vulnerability being resolved, whichever occurs first (or as otherwise required by data protection law).

 This policy is designed to be compatible with common vulnerability disclosure good practice.
-It does not give you permission to act in any manner that is inconsistent with the law, or which might cause the Company or partner companies to be in breach of any legal obligations.
+It does not give you permission to act in any manner that is inconsistent with the law, or which might cause the Paddle Group or partner companies to be in breach of any legal obligations.